wp-plugins/ad-inserter/readme.txt

 Do not display ads in certain caregories e.g sport, news, science,... (black list) or display ads only in certain categories (white list). **Leave category list empty and set to Black list to show ads in all categories.**

+For all display positions you can also define Wordpress page types where the ads can be displayed:

+*   Posts
+*   Pages

-Display positions Before Selected Paragraph, Before Content, After Content and Manual are used only in posts.
-For display positions Before Title and Widget you can select on which pages the ad will be displayed:
+For display positions Before Title and Widget you can select additional pages where the ads can be displayed:

-*   Home
-*   Page
-*   Post
+*   Homepage
-*   Category
+*   Category pages
-*   Search
+*   Search Pages
-*   Archive
+*   Archive pages

 You can also disable ads in certain posts.
 For example, to disable ad block 1 in post put the following HTML code within post code: